 To break it down further, your vehicle’s starter receives a jolt of electrical energy and then converts this into the mechanical energy needed to crank the engine.
 Then, the rotation of the engine powers the alternator, which helps to recharge your battery by pushing this mechanical energy back into the battery where it’s stored as chemical energy.
 The chemical energy is then converted back into electrical energy again to continue to power the starter and your vehicle’s various accessories.
 This cycle continues as the car is running.

-That’s why including battery checks in your vehicle’s preventative maintenance is so important.
+That’s why including battery checks in your vehicle’s preventative car maintenance is so important.
 Because it impacts so many other systems, it is critical to regularly check your battery and its connections.
-The expert technicians at Driver’s Edge will help ensure you have the best car battery for your vehicle and that it remains in optimal condition to keep you on the road.
+The expert mechanics at Driver’s Edge will help ensure you have the best car battery for your vehicle and that it remains in optimal condition to keep you on the road.

 Book an appointment now to have your battery checked and a car battery replacement done if needed.

-Important Battery Facts
+Important Battery Replacement Facts

 Most car batteries last about three to six years.
 Of course, like many parts on your vehicle, the life of your battery depends on how you treat it.
 There are some important things to know about batteries to avoid draining them of energy prematurely and incurring a car battery cost before you need to.